tsuru/tsuru/docs/installing/using-tsuru-installer.rst

 ----------

-tsuru installer provisions docker hosts with docker v1.12 and uses docker swarm mode to orchestrate it's core components in the docker node cluster.
-This means that it's easy to scale up and down every service and swarm is also responsible for recovering a service if one of it's tasks is lost.
+tsuru installer provisions docker hosts with docker v1.12 and uses docker swarm mode to orchestrate its core components in the docker node cluster.
+This means that it's easy to scale up and down every service and swarm is also responsible for recovering a service if one of its tasks is lost.

 Hosts
 -----